 \section{Abstract}

-We study the existence of a periodic solution for a differential equation with distributed delay.
-It is shown that, for a class of distributed delay deferential equations, a symmetric period 2 solution, where the period is twice the maximum delay, is given as a periodic solution of a Hamiltonian system of ordinary differential equations.
-Proof of the idea is based on (Kaplan \& Yorke, 1974, J. Math.
+We study the existence of periodic solutions for differential equations with distributed delay.
+It is shown that, for a class of distributed delay differential equation, a symmetric period-2 solution is obtained as a periodic solution of a Hamiltonian system of ordinary differential equations, where the period is twice the maximum delay.
+This work extends the result of Kaplan and Yorke (J. Math.
 Anal.
-Appl.) for a discrete delay differential equation with an odd nonlinear function.
-To illustrate the results, we present distributed delay differential equations that have periodic solutions expressed in terms of the Jacobi elliptic functions.
+Appl., 1974) for a discrete delay differential equation with an odd nonlinear function.
+To illustrate the result, we present distributed delay differential equations that have periodic solutions expressed in terms of Jacobi elliptic functions.